 Goal and Impact

-Good health is the sum of many factors: environment, income levels, education, and more.
-Nurses, who are familiar and trusted stewards of good health in schools, workplaces, public health facilities, hospitals, and other community settings, are vital to realizing the vision of a Culture of Health.
+Everyone deserves to live the healthiest life possible.
+But well-being depends on many factors beyond one’s control: environment, income levels, education, and more.
+Nurses are vital to the effort to address the various aspects of health, and so build healthier communities.
+As familiar and trusted stewards of good health in schools, workplaces, public health facilities, hospitals, and other community settings, nurses are helping build a Culture of Health.

 As the Campaign for Action comes to better understand how its successes and contributions are helping build a Culture of Health, progress is being measured in the four areas that together support people’s well-being and a community’s health: creating more equitable communities; fostering cross-sector collaboration; making health a shared value; and strengthening the integration of health services and systems.